MartinBINARD/MartinBinard_7_02122021/README.md

 # How to run this application

-* Open the backend repo in a terminal and run :
+* Open terminal in both frontend and backend repos, then run the following commands :

+* Install depedencies :
 ```
 npm install
 ```
-* then :
+* Launch the 2 servers :
 ```
 npm run start
 ```
-* :warning: In order to prevent from port collisions, the API code port value is 3001 and the data base port value is 3306 by default.
+* :warning: In order to prevent from port collisions, the API code port value is 3001, the data base port value is 3306 by default and the frontend port value is 8080.